University Policies

 2.0 To Whom the Policy Applies

-This policy applies to all current and future University staff and their Family members seeking employment at Brown.
+This policy applies to all current and future University staff and their Family Members seeking employment at Brown.

 3.0 Policy Statement